Cracked or Broken Teeth

 - If it hurts, you can take an over-the-counter medications to help ease the discomfort.

 How we treat broken teeth depends largely upon the severity of the break.
 If possible, we may place the tooth fragment back into your tooth.
 Be sure to bring the piece with you if you still have it.
 If a crack or break extends to a tooth’s root, we may need to extract it.
 In some cases, we can just perform root canal therapy to save the tooth.
 If we do need to remove your tooth, your dentist near me in Lincoln, NE will run you through the options for replacing a tooth so that you can be aware of the different solutions out there.
+Click here to learn more about an emergency dentist near me in Lincoln, NE.

 Types of Broken Teeth